5.3. GPU and CUDA Boundaries

 libdevice/transcendentals: functions outside IEEE 754's basic arithmetic contract are treated as toolchain/library assumptions unless separately specified and tested.

-The remaining trusted base is deliberately ordinary and visible: Lean's FFI marshalling, the C/CUDA compiler, CUDA runtime and driver, GPU hardware, cuBLAS, cuFFT, libdevice, build flags, and the source-to-binary path.
-Tests and sanitizer runs validate that base; they do not turn it into a Lean proof.
+The remaining runtime base is deliberately ordinary and visible: Lean's FFI marshalling, the C/CUDA compiler, CUDA runtime and driver, GPU hardware, cuBLAS, cuFFT, libdevice, build flags, and the source-to-binary path.
+Tests and sanitizer runs validate that base.

 5.3.7.
 Boundary Rationale